massgov/mayflower/.github/ISSUE_TEMPLATE/add-a-mayflower-project.md

 When submitting your request, include:

+* A link to the application
+* Your name or alias and contact URL or email address
 * The implementation’s target language and/or framework
-* The code repository if it is in Github or it is public
+* The code repository if it is in Github or equivalent (if public)
-* The author’s name or alias and contact URL or email address
+* What type of Mayflower implementation you are using
+  - Mayflower Patternlab
+  - Mayflower React
+  - Mayflower as Markup
+  - Mayflower as Branding
-* The most recent version of the Mayflower Design System that the project targets
+* What Mayflower Design System version you are using
 * Any useful caveats or other notes